kehontas/classwork/homework/week1/assignment.md

     17:

 Feel free to use the above as space to actually work out the answer.
 What does this output?
+11

 Try the same program with some other inputs in slots 10 and 11.
 What does this program compute?
+If [11] is larger than [10] the remainder is zero

 ## 3. Low-level programming II